cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 The applications which LithOS targets---inference service and neural network training---typically have SLOs no more strict than a tens of milliseconds.
 To fill these needs, LithOS must be able to reschedule resources within a similar timeframe.
-Using the task latency model, LithOS slices grids into 500μs pieces.
+Using the task latency model, LithOS slices grids into 500 μs pieces.
 Many kernels already complete within this timeframe and do not require slicing.
-This quantum amortizes the launch overhead, which is under 10μs.
+This quantum amortizes the launch overhead, which is under 10 μs.

 There are important edge cases:

-- Persistent/cooperative kernels that rely on all blocks resident at once are can result in hangs when sliced.
+- Persistent/cooperative kernels that rely on all blocks resident at once can result in hangs when sliced.
 For applications consisting of such kernels, slicing should be disabled.
 - Tiny kernels that already complete within the quantum are left intact to avoid death-by-a-thousand-launches.